idris-lang/Idris2/CONTRIBUTING.md

 Please remember that Idris
 is primarily a research project, and we are a small team, which limits the time we have available for reviewing and maintaining PRs.
-Nobody works full time on Idris - we're a team of volunteers, academics, and students at with other demands on our time such as teaching, and writing and presenting research papers, which will always take priority.
+Nobody works full time on Idris - we're a team of volunteers, academics, and students with other demands on our time such as teaching, and writing and presenting research papers, which will always take priority.
 This means that we have a limited capacity to review and accept contributions and we cannot commit to maintain